-Dismissal may be authorised by a Manager.
+Dismissal may be authorised by [delete as appropriate Manager, deputy, room supervisor].
 It will usually only be appropriate for:

 - a) any misconduct during the employee probationary period; - b) further misconduct where there is an active final written warning on the employee record; or - c) any gross misconduct regardless of whether there are active warnings on the employee record.
 Gross misconduct will usually result in immediate dismissal without notice or payment in lieu of notice (summary dismissal).
 Examples of gross misconduct are set out below.